apache/tvm/docs/langref/relay_expr.rst

 Let us suppose that :code:`D` is an ADT that takes type parameters :code:`a` and :code:`b`.
-If :code:`C1` is a constructor for :code:`D` expects an argument each of type :code:`a` and type :code:`b`, then :code:`C1` has the following type signature:
+If :code:`C1` is a constructor for :code:`D` and expects two arguments, one of type :code:`a` and one of type :code:`b`, then :code:`C1` has the following type signature:
 :code:`fun<a, b>(a, b) -> D[a, b]`.
 (See either the ADT overview
 or the discussion of ADT typing for an explanation of the type call